aimee-mcneil-melville/ToDo-Full-Stack/README.md

 4. Modify the file `two-truths.md` so that for each of you it contains your name, and three facts about you.
 One of these facts should be completely made up.

-5. Add and commit your file to the project with the following commands:
+5. Stage and commit your file to the project with the following commands:

   ```shell
   git add .
   git commit -m "Added facts about Example McExampleson"
   ```

-6. Now push up your branch to GitHub with
+6. Now push your branch to GitHub with

   ``` shell
   git push origin YOUR_NAME_YOUR_PAIRS_NAME